Master's Degree in Public Administration (MPA)

 The master's degree consists of 8 required courses (24 credits hours); two electives (6 credits), a practicum experience and a year long capstone project.
 The capstone must be taken as the final requirement in the program and serves as the culminating experience of the Masters degree.
 Admissions are in the fall only.

 - Don't forget to apply for graduation within the first two weeks of the semester in which you plan to graduate!
 The form is listed on the graduate division website under 'forms.'

 Apply for the MPA Program

-We are now accepting applications for Fall 2014.
-Deadline extended to April 1.
+We will be accepting applications for Fall 2015 starting Nov.
+1st 2014.
+Deadline is March 1.
 (GRE is not required)

 The Herman S. Doi Memorial Fellowship (Returning students)

 D. William Wood Pacific Island Health Administrators Endowed Scholarship (Returning students)